hammerheim-game/hammerheim-rules/3-warbands/tilean.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 4 3 3 3 3 1 3 1 7
-Weapons/Armor: Warriors can be armed with weapons and armor chosen from the Tilean Equipment list.
+Weapons/Armour: Warriors can be armed with weapons and armour chosen from the Tilean Equipment list.

 0-7 Marksmen
 25 Gold Crowns to hire